 If you’re looking for active, thrilling things to do in Vail, then you’ll love the Grand Traverse Biking Trail.
-This trail is for mountain biking only and starts at the top of the mountain where you get off the Eagle Bahn gondola, which conveniently will haul your bike to the top for you as well.
+This trail is for mountain biking only and starts at the top of the mountain where you get off the Eagle Bahn gondola, which conveniently will haul your bike to the top for you.

 It’s an out-and-back trail that’s about eight miles in length and is rated moderately challenging.
 On your ride, you’ll see lots of scenic vistas, wildlife, and plenty of wildflowers, too.

-It’s a very well-rated biking trail; everyone who loves mountain biking loves it.
-If you’re someone who enjoys mountain bike adventures, this is a once-in-a-lifetime, very special trail that you absolutely should not miss.
+It’s a very well-rated biking trail; everyone loves mountain biking.
+If you enjoy mountain bike adventures, this is a once-in-a-lifetime, very special trail that you absolutely should not miss.

 Piney River Ranch

 Address: 700 Red Sandstone Road

 Piney River Ranch is a gorgeous, privately owned ranch at the end of a long dirt road, twelve miles north of Vai Village, at 9,350′, within the White River National Forest.

 It’s open from late June to early September for weddings, retreats, and other events, but it also offers daily activities for visitors and outdoor enthusiasts including horseback riding, hiking, fishing, canoeing, and stand-up paddleboarding.

 There’s also an excellent restaurant on site and if there is no evening event happening at the ranch, you can also stay there, in a cabin or a glamping tent.
 Fancy!